utsav0/daily-dev-tips/src/pages/posts/creating-a-newsletter-layout-with-tailwind.md

 </div>
 ```

-We create a 12 column grid with two rows and add a gap as we did in the flex layout.
+We create a 12-column grid with two rows and add a gap as we did in the flex layout.

 I'm using a column/row-start combination method to overflow the elements.